-Although one generally associates the passage of hate speech legislation with progressive governments anxious to protect citizens from racism or other
+Although one generally associates the passage of hate speech legislation with progressive governments anxious to protect citizens from racism or other discrimination, governments have made, and sometimes do make, use of such legislation to stifle dissent and prevent the publication of material in the public interest.

-4.6 Laws that do not comply with internationally accepted restrictions on the publication of information which threatens national security, territorial integrity and public order
+4.6 Laws that do not comply with internationally accepted restrictions upon the publication of information which threatens national security, territorial integrity and public order

 Unfortunately, governments often confuse national security with government popularity.
 Thus, a threat to a government's standing or popularity among citizens is seen as a threat to 'national security' or 'public order'.
-This means that governments often abuse legitimate grounds for limiting media expression of national security or territorial integrity for their own, as opposed to the public, interests.
+This means that governments often abuse the legitimate grounds for limiting media expression of national security or territorial integrity for their own, as opposed to the public's, interests.

-Unfortunately, a large number of national laws relating to security issues - such as defence, intelligence, classified information, terrorism and the like - often do not comply with internationally accepted standards for such legislation.
-These standards have been set out chapters 1 and 2.
+Unfortunately, a large number of national laws relating to security issues - such as defence, intelligence, classified information, terrorism and the like - often do not comply with internationally accepted standards for such legislation, which standards have been set out chapters 1 and 2.